kneelinghorse/Semantext-Hub/packages/runtime/viewer/README_VIEWER.md

 # Protocol Viewer

-Web-based visualization interface for OSS Protocol manifests, validation results, and governance insights.
+Web-based visualization interface for OSS Protocol manifests, validation results, and graph insights.

 ## Overview

 The Protocol Viewer provides a rich, interactive UI for exploring protocol data structures and relationships.
-It is designed to support developer workflows, governance validation, and analytics integration.
+It is designed to support developer workflows, validation review, and analytics integration.

 ## Features